RemiThomson/Verilog_snake_game_on_VGA_display/README.md

 Each time the snake’s head hits the flashing target, it grows by one square and the score advances (00–99).
 Self-collision or wall-collision triggers **FAIL**; reaching the preset score limit triggers **WIN**.

+## Contributing

+Contributions to this FPGA snake game are welcome!
+If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.